Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

 ### 1. Update model configuration

+1. Return to the Visual Studio Code terminal pane.
+1. If you are still seeing the error message from the previous step, then you are in the _Output_ tab.
+Switch to the _Terminal_ tab to get a command prompt.
-1. Copy the previous prompty to a new one.
-From the Terminal pane:
+1. Now, use this command to copy the previous prompty to a new one.
     ```
     cp basic.prompty chat-0.prompty
     ```